Technique Guide: Build an Awesome Snack Board

 Tips for Efficiency

 • Delegate.
 Having friends over?
 We've had a few really fun cheeseboard parties when I've asked everyone to bring their favorite local cheese.
 I assemble everything else ahead of time, leaving spaces for everyone's cheese to get added at the last minute.
+This is a fun way to turn a snack board recipe into a group project rather than just something the host creates alone.

-Tips For a Charismatic Board
+Tips For Making the BEST Snack Board

 • Think about color.
 Likewise, unless you're working within a specific color theme, diversity is always good.
 Your board will have more visual appeal if you include a lot of different colors.

 • Think about shape.
 I like to cut my ingredients to have different shapes to create a more interesting board.
-You can even cut any single ingredient into multiple shapes (see Example #s 1, 9, and 12 for inspiration).
+You can even cut any single ingredient into multiple shapes (see example #s 1, 9, and 12 for inspiration).

 • Think about your layout.
 I like to put my biggest items down first (e.g. a big block of cheese or a bowl of hummus).
 Then fill in with medium-sized things like crackers and veggies.
 Save the little things for last, like nuts and dried fruit, since you can pile them into whatever holes are left.
 This strategy allows you to use up all of the available space, making your board feel bountiful and over-flowing.

 • Use repetition.
 Example #s 3, 7, and 13 show this really well.
 The board will feel more exciting if the ingredients are scattered about rather than all clumped together.
-So put crackers in a few different places, cucumber slices in a few different places, etc.
+So put crackers in a few different places, cucumber slices in a few different places, etc. This strategy can make people feel like there are more components in your grazing board recipe than there actually are.

 • Evoke movement.
 I like to lay out slices of veggies or bread in arc-shaped patterns to convey a sense of movement throughout the board.
-It's so much more interesting than putting things in static piles!
+It's so much more interesting than putting things in static piles.
 Example #s 3, 5, and 10 show this particularly well.

 Even More Examples

-Example #8: Guac party!
+Example #8: Guacamole party.
 This epic avocado love fest featured FOUR different types of guac.
 Because there was so much going on with the guac, I kept everything else simple with just blue tortilla chips, cucumber slices, and some fresh garnishes.
 From top to bottom, the guac variations are (1) kumquat and sesame seeds, (2) corn and pepitas, (3) papaya and macadamias, and (4) black bean and cabbage.

-Example 10: A Sweet and Salty Rainbow!
+Example 10: A sweet and salty rainbow.
 There are two themes here: a color and a flavor.
 This over-the-top board progresses through a rainbow of colors, but also mixes sweet and salty flavors.
 The stars of the show are four different dishes of hummus that are each garnished in different ways.
 The red hummus is garnished with almonds, sumac, and a drizzle of hot sauce; the yellow with mustard and pine nuts; the green with hot sauce and pepitas; and the blue with homemade blueberry jam.
 There are chocolate-colored sunflower seeds sprinkled throughout to highlight the different colors and add pops of sweetness.
 This board was actually really easy to prepare because I sneakily used the same hummus four times!
 (For full details, see my Instagram post from March 12, 2021).

-Mexican snack board with bean dip and guacamole
+Snack board with bean dip and guacamole

-Example #11: Eat the Rainbow, Mexican style.
+Example #11: Eat the rainbow, Mexican style.
 The platter arose one evening when we couldn't decide bean dip and guac; the obvious solution was to make both!
-This colorful, Mexican-inspired board features black bean dip AND my Grilled Corn Guacamole, with a whole array of sweet and salty items for dipping.
+This colorful, Mexican-inspired board features a smashed black bean dip AND my Grilled Corn Guacamole, with a whole array of sweet and salty items for dipping.
 There are cucumber slices, rainbow baby peppers, plantain chips, macadamia nuts, sesame sticks, red kiwi halves, kumquat halves, and mandarinquot halves.
 (For full details, see my Instagram post from May 14, 2021).

 Snack board with crackers, veggies, and hummus

-Snack board with salty snacks and fruit
+Snack board with fruit, nuts, and pickles

-Example #14: Sweet versus salty, crunchy versus juicy... this board is all about contrasts!
+Example #14: Sweet versus salty, crunchy versus juicy... this board is all about contrasts.
 It's bursting with crunchy corn nuts, salty pickles, and sweet, juicy fruit.
-Fresh thyme and basil, plus a sprinkling of Everything Bagel Seasoning, make for an unexpected finish.
+Fresh thyme and basil, plus a sprinkling of everything bagel seasoning, make for an unexpected finish.
 (For full details, see my Instagram post from January 10, 2022).

 Fall snack board with three dips and seasonal produce